 The Vibrancy Reforms are a cross-government initiative developed in consultation with key agencies, industry, councils and stakeholders to bring sector regulation in line with contemporary going out behaviours, improve government processes and encourage more people to go out, closer to home.
-Find out more at Vibrancy Reforms.

 - decibel limit-based sound controls, such as the LA10 noise criteria

-- the provision or cessation of live/amplified music or sound entertainment at specific times
+- the provision or cessation of live / amplified music or sound entertainment at specific times

-- the use of a noise limiter
+- use of a noise limiter

-- the placement and use of speakers.
+- placement and use of speakers.

 No. The complaint reforms apply only to licensed premises (i.e. premises with a liquor licence).
 Councils will continue to manage noise complaints about unlicensed premises.